jonabutt/StackImplementation/README.md

 StackImplementation
 ===================

-This is a stack implementation in c# that consists of two different implementation that are array and link list.
+My personal stack implementation in c# that consists of two different implementation of stack using  array and linked list.